Low-density parity-check code: Updating node information

-In recent years, there has also been a great deal of work spent studying the effects of alternative schedules for variable-node and constraint-node update.
+Starting in 2010, there has also been a great deal of work spent studying the effects of alternative schedules for variable-node and constraint-node update.
 The original technique that was used for decoding LDPC codes was known as flooding.
 This type of update required that, before updating a variable node, all constraint nodes needed to be updated and vice versa.
 In later work by Vila Casado et al., alternative update techniques were studied, in which variable nodes are updated with the newest available check-node information.

 The intuition behind these algorithms is that variable nodes whose values vary the most are the ones that need to be updated first.
 Highly reliable nodes, whose log-likelihood ratio (LLR) magnitude is large and does not change significantly from one update to the next, do not require updates with the same frequency as other nodes, whose sign and magnitude fluctuate more widely.
 These scheduling algorithms show greater speed of convergence and lower error floors than those that use flooding.
 These lower error floors are achieved by the ability of the Informed Dynamic Scheduling (IDS) algorithm to overcome trapping sets of near codewords.

 When nonflooding scheduling algorithms are used, an alternative definition of iteration is used.
 For an (n, k) LDPC code of rate k/n, a full iteration occurs when n variable and n − k constraint nodes have been updated, no matter the order in which they were updated.